-Terry Gilliam’s films mainly fall into the Fantasy, Drama and Comedy genres.
-The fantasy elements are usually the most striking, and although comedy is involved, despite his years working on Monty Python, it is often dark humour or visual comedy.
+Terry Gilliam’s films mainly fall into the Fantasy, Drama, and Comedy genres.
+The fantasy elements are usually the most striking, and although comedy is involved, despite his years working on Monty Python, it is often dark humor or visual comedy.

-His films have touched upon the imagination, dystopian futures, mundanity in life, human behaviour and even growing up.
+His films have touched upon the imagination, dystopian futures, mundanity in life, human behavior and even growing up.
 The latter was covered in a loose trilogy Gilliam referred to as The Trilogy of Imagination.
-This consisted of the films Time Bandits, Brazil and The Adventures of Baron Munchausen.
+This consisted of the films Time Bandits, Brazil, and The Adventures of Baron Munchausen.
 Each of these films covers a different age in life from childhood to old age and uses a combination of fantasy and drama to link to the idea of the imagination.
-The films’ protagonists go on a journey which crosses between dream-like fantasy and the real-world.
+The films’ protagonists go on a journey that crosses between dream-like fantasy and the real world.
 However, these lines are often blurred and the audience is left unsure of what to believe.
 This theme of imagination is evident in many Gilliam films and acts as escapism from mundane life.

 Since he began directing, Terry Gilliam has always used grand set-pieces within his films that often have a cartoonish look about them, which no doubt stems from his previous animation work.

 His visual style is in keeping with his themes of imagination and nothing is too absurd or twisted to show on the screen.
 This being something that is often a point of contention with studio producers.
 For example, Brazil contains doctors that wear ‘baby masks’ and The Adventures of Baron Munchausen includes an insane disembodied head.
 His visual effects are often surreal and are generally made up of practical effects, rather than an over-reliance on CGI, which helps with the dream-like quality of the scenes.